atomicdata-dev/atomic-data-docs/src/schema/datatypes.md

 The Atomic Datatypes consist of some of the most commonly used [Datatypes](classes.md#Datatype).

-Please visit <https://atomicdata.dev/collections/datatype> for the latest list of official Datatypes.
+_Note: Please visit <https://atomicdata.dev/datatypes> for the latest list of official Datatypes._

 ## Slug